 Thanks to the generosity of our volunteers and donors, we’ve grown over the past 20 years.
 In 2017, we served almost 800 deserving women with both work-appropriate clothing and workshops and reached a milestone of having served more than 11,000 women.

 Wings for Success Today

-Led by Executive Director Jill Laufenberg, today Wings has three part-time employees and more than 120 dedicated and active volunteers.
+Led by Executive Director Jill Laufenberg, today Wings has four part-time employees and more than 120 dedicated and active volunteers.
 In 2017 alone, these volunteers donated more than 10,000 hours of service.
 Our Board of Directors takes on more than an advisory role.
 With various backgrounds and experiences, our Board works alongside our staff to keep Wings engaged, compliant and moving forward as we continue to serve the women in our community.
 Everyone in our organization from board members to staff to volunteers shares the same mission—to ensure that any woman who requires our services is welcomed and served.

 We continue to find ourselves connecting to new communities of women who rely on us to provide them with work-appropriate clothing so that they can start or continue working while freeing up limited financial resources for necessities such as rent, food and childcare.
 We are the only organization in Chester County providing confidence and empowerment through apparel, advice and advocacy and we always do it without charging a fee.

 As long as women continue to put their family’s needs above their own, we will serve them compassionately and support them in their goal to achieve autonomy, confidence and success.